 Like Monteverde and Santa Elena the Arenal and La Fortuna area has sprawled willy-nilly and now has no discernable center, no real personality and, now, no active volcano.
 So, what does a destination largely based on volcanic activity do when their claim to fame decides to take a nap?

 We’re happy to report that a number of locals are pondering that very same question.
 One of them is Juan Sostheim and he’s no stranger to change or to innovation.
 About a decade ago the former fast food exec made a 180 degree turn in his life, creating Rancho Margot, in part, to prove that green (eco) and green (economic) are not mutually exclusive.

-So many people in Costa Rica recommended that we check out Rancho Margot (from US$150 double in bungalow accommodation including three meals, two hour tour of the impressively innovative operation and daily yoga) that we actually returned to La Fortuna for a third (and final) time soley to check it out.
+So many people in Costa Rica recommended that we check out Rancho Margot (from US$150 double in bungalow accommodations including three meals, a two hour tour of the impressively innovative operation, and daily yoga) that we actually returned to La Fortuna soley to check it out.

 There are 16 bungalows at Rancho Margot plus a sustainable farm including dairy cattle, pigs and a creamery on 400 acres.
 The bungalows are nicely outfitted with two queen beds, ceiling fans, private bathrooms and huge wrap-around decks with furniture and hammocks.

 All furniture and fixtures are made on site.
 All electricity is generated by a small hydro plant.
 Heat created by the composting process is used to heat water for showers and for the enormous hot pool.
 All food is grown on the property and it’s cooked in a kitchen powered by methane.